fri13th/ling-common/README.md

 # LING means Legacy Is Not Good

-Ling is a minimalistic PHP MVC framework, carefully not to make a legacy issue.
+Ling is a minimalistic PHP MVC framework, carefully designed not to make a legacy issue.
 Inspired by Wordpress, Laravel and usa-framework.

-One day I noticed that most of deveolper's daily work is not develop.
+One day I noticed that most of developer's daily work is not development.
+There are too many unnecessary things to do. i.e. maintain previous work.

 ## Why legacy matters